imarchuang/imarchuang.github.io/README.md

 * Leveraging Firewall rules concepts in your products constraint policy configuration?
 * Why do we need a shared-service team (aka, Team X)?
 * Why cherography is prefered over orchestration in your distributed micro-services architecture?
+* What exactly a BFF layer bring to your distributed micro-services architecture?
 * Can we offer a person with TWO users from TWO different authentication providers with a SSO-like experience?
 * What can a Anti-Corruption Layer bring you?
 FormIO-Shadow, GSuite-Shadow etc.
+* Why Federated Authorization is such a hard beast to resolve?

 ## Distributed Systems
 * Open Tracing with Datadog